soccerwave/autovantage-crm-analytics/README.md

 ## Business Context

 AutoVantage Group is a fictional regional automotive dealer network operating 12 dealerships across 4 regions.
-The business sells vehicles across mass-market and premium brands and also manages aftersales service operations.
-This project simulates an end-to-end CRM analytics environment aligned to Salesforce-style CRM objects, including leads, opportunities, accounts, contacts, campaigns, service cases, and customer feedback.

-The project was designed to answer core business questions across the full customer lifecycle: where leads are lost in the funnel, which campaigns drive valuable conversions, how service quality affects SLA performance, and how customer satisfaction changes across regions, brands, and case types.
+The network combines vehicle sales and aftersales service operations, which makes CRM performance dependent on the full customer lifecycle rather than on sales alone.

+This project was built to surface operational gaps across that lifecycle: which lead sources convert efficiently, where the sales funnel loses momentum, which service operations fail SLA expectations, and how service quality affects customer satisfaction.
+In the generated analytical environment, lead conversion varies sharply by source (from about 7.7% for Social Media to about 51.7% for Walk-in leads), and average CSAT is materially lower for SLA-breached cases than for SLA-compliant cases (2.90 vs 4.14).
+These patterns are intentional and designed to make the analytics layer realistic and defensible.

 ## Project Objectives

-- Build a realistic CRM analytics data model aligned to Salesforce object logic
-- Simulate end-to-end customer journey data with behavioral patterns and seasonality
-- Create a transformation layer using dbt on DuckDB
-- Deliver a 6-page Power BI dashboard for sales, service, campaigns, customer satisfaction, and customer journey analysis
+- Identify which lead sources, regions, and dealers drive stronger conversion performance
+- Measure pipeline quality and win-rate dynamics across the opportunity funnel
+- Evaluate SLA compliance, resolution performance, and reopen behavior in aftersales service
+- Analyze campaign-attributed lead quality and revenue contribution
+- Connect service quality outcomes to customer satisfaction metrics such as CSAT and NPS

+## Data Scale

+The final implemented dataset includes:

+- 12 dealerships across 4 regions
+- 16,000 leads
+- 5,274 opportunities
+- 2,812 completed orders
+- 11,000 service cases
+- 4,144 customer feedback responses
+- 30 campaigns

+All data is synthetic and generated for portfolio purposes.

 ## Dashboard Preview